Table of Contents

 If you’ve been charged with a sex offense in Paterson, Passaic, Wayne, Totowa, Little Falls, West Milford, Bloomingdale, or other municipality in Passaic County, you face not only potential jail time but also being labeled as a sex offender, with lifelong community registration and supervision requirements.
 The public stigma of such a conviction can limit or prohibit your access to college loans and scholarships, employment, housing, and other opportunities.

-The Passaic County criminal defense attorneys at the Law Offices of John F. Marshall have successfully represented individuals facing charges of sexual assault, lewdness, prostitution and other sex crimes.
+The Passaic County criminal defense attorneys at the Law Offices of Jonathan F. Marshall have successfully represented individuals facing charges of sexual assault, lewdness, prostitution and other sex crimes.
 Our firm has a lengthy presence in New Jersey’s courtrooms, with lawyers who previously worked as both defense attorneys and prosecutors.

 Our legal team also draws upon 100 combined years of experience, with the resources and skills to understand what’s required to prove certain criminal offenses, how to unravel a prosecution’s weak case, and how to negotiate lesser charges, lighter sentences, and other plea agreements that best serve our clients and the interests of justice.

 Call our Wayne office today for a free initial legal consultation — or fill out our online form to arrange a meeting with one of our experienced Passaic County sex crime attorneys.
 We’ll be glad to answer any questions you have at no further obligation.

 How Our Attorneys Fight for Your Rights when Facing a Sex Offense